franciscop/crossroad/readme.md

 });

 app.get("/users/:id", (req, res) => {
   // {...} validate the `id` it here!

   res.render(<App url={req.url} />);
 });
 ```

-There is a big warning in `babel-node` and that applies to us as well.
-Babel-node in libraries, so if you are using `babel-node` to compile your Node.js code from JSX to JS, it'll not work with Crossroad. `babel-node` is also [not supposed to be used in production] anyway, so it should not be a big deal.

 ## React Router diff